pra-navi/tp/docs/UserGuide.md

 ### 11. Finding a specific task: `findTask`

-You can locate tasks containing your specified keywords in their title and/or note.
+You can quickly locate tasks that contains your specified keywords in their title and/or note.

 {% include admonition.html type="note" title="Note" body="